magento/devdocs/guides/v2.1/config-guide/bootstrap/magento-modes.md

 *	Static view files are cached
 *	Default mode is not optimized for a production environment, primarily because of the adverse performance impact of static files being cached rather than materialized.
 In other words, creating static files and caching them has a greater performance impact than generating them using the static files creation tool.

-For more information, see <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-mode.html">Set the Magento mode</a>.
+For more information, see <a href="{{ site.gdeurl21 }}config-guide/cli/config-cli-subcommands-mode.html">Set the Magento mode</a>.

 <h2 id="mode-production">Production mode</h2>
 You should run the Magento software in production mode when it's deployed to a production server.
-After optimizing the server environment (database, web server, and so on), you should run the <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-static-view.html">static view files deployment tool</a> to write static view files to the Magento `pub/static` directory.
+After optimizing the server environment (database, web server, and so on), you should run the <a href="{{ site.gdeurl21 }}config-guide/cli/config-cli-subcommands-static-view.html">static view files deployment tool</a> to write static view files to the Magento `pub/static` directory.

 This improves performance because static files don't go through the fallback mechanism; instead, URLs for static files are created as needed.